avian2/jsonmerge/README.rst

 Installation
 ------------

-You install Unidecode, as you would install any Python module, by running these commands::
+You install *jsonmerge*, as you would install any Python module, by running these commands::

     python setup.py install